solana-labs/solana/docs/src/proposals/return-data.md

 to support reverting the account data changes; this too expensive both on the VM side and the BPF contract side.

-Errors will be reported via sol_log.
+Errors will be reported via sand_log.